-Without proper knowledge of off-road driving, you risk not only causing damage to your 4WD vehicle, but yourself and others on the road as well.
+Without proper knowledge of off-road driving, you risk not only causing damage to your 4WD vehicle but yourself and others on the road as well.
 If you’re not experienced, take a 4WD training course to learn the ins and outs of safe driving, giving you the confidence to explore a variety of tracks and terrains you’ll encounter on your adventure.
-Learn how to drive on sand and corrugated tracks, and the best tips to keep you and your vehicle safe throughout the trip.
+Learn how to drive on sand and corrugated tracks, and the best 4WD tips to keep you and your vehicle safe throughout the trip.

 Perhaps equally as important, it’s always wise to know your limits and accept the risks that inherently come with off-road driving in remote locations such as brushfires, wildlife, track conditions, flooding and other common hazards.
 Be honest with yourself - and your passengers - about your abilities when it comes to handling a 4WD.
-Always remember that you may not be the only one on the road when taking your practiced skills to the real world.
+Always remember that you may not be the only one on the road when taking your practised skills to the real world.

 Pack Extra Supplies

 After you and your vehicle are all geared up, it’s time to prep your 4WD with plenty of extra supplies that may come in handy in the case of an unforeseen issue or complication.
 Be sure to pack plenty of extra food, water and fuel, and download any helpful apps that may come in handy on your trip.
 This could include maps marking the nearest petrol stations, offline 4WD track and topographic information, and local points of interest.

 Go a step further by checking for any necessary land permits that may be an issue when driving near private or native lands.
 The last thing you want to deal with on your road trip is legal complications that could have easily been avoided with a bit of planning.